earthly/website/blog/_posts/2023-08-03-streamline-container-ghcr.md

     This article explores how to streamline your container workflow with the GitHub Container Registry.
 It covers configuring access, deploying Docker images, integrating with GitHub Actions, and integrating with Kubernetes.
 last_modified_at: 2023-08-28
 ---
-**In this article, we delve into the GitHub Container Registry and its role in your CI/CD pipeline.
-Using GitHub Actions?
-Earthly can greatly simplify your container build workflows.
-[Discover how Earthly boosts your process](/).**
+**The article discusses the integration of the GitHub Container Registry with CI/CD workflows.
+Earthly streamlines container build workflows when used with GitHub Actions.
+[Check it out](/).**

 If you have been using GitHub lately, you might have encountered the GitHub Container Registry.
 In this era of containerization, it has undeniably become a cornerstone of modern application development and deployment.
 Containers have transformed how developers package their applications and dependencies, ensuring consistency and portability across different environments.